A loopless and branchless $O(1)$ algorithm to generate the next Dyck word: Two implementations

 \section{Two implementations}

-The following C++ \footnote{ The code is available at \href{http://github.com/cassioneri/Dyck} {http://github.com/cassioneri/Dyck}. } function implements the algorithm presented in the previous section.
+The C++ function in Listing \ref{string} (code available at \cite{Neri}) implements the algorithm presented in the previous section.
 It does not allocate memory for the output and, instead, performs the manipulations in-place.
 It makes no use of helper containers and, therefore, it's $O(1)$ on space.

 The algorithm scans the word backwards up to a certain point.
 Then it advances forward changing the bits up to the rightmost.
 Hence, in the worse case, the program scans the whole word twice implying complexity $O(n)$ on time.